Septic Services in Liberty Hill, TX

 Aerobic System Maintenance

 Aerobic systems are common throughout Liberty Hill because many properties can't support conventional drain fields.
-Per TCEQ's OSSF program rules (30 TAC Chapter 285), aerobic systems require inspections every four months.
+TCEQ requires inspections every four months for aerobic systems.
 Williamson County charges $710 for residential aerobic permits and $60 for maintenance contract renewals.
 Budget $260-$380 per year for maintenance contracts in the Liberty Hill area.

 Hill Country Limestone and Caliche Soils